 December 10, 2015

 While all that stuff is true, it doesn’t mean that add-to-cart rates aren’t important.
-They can help you troubleshoot and optimize the checkout flow, since they measure your ability to help customers find the products they want.
+They actually can help you troubleshoot and optimize the checkout flow, since they measure your ability to help customers find the products they want.
 Let’s take a closer look at a few other reasons why you should care about your add-to-cart rates.

 A good add-to-cart rate means your shoppers are finding products that are relevant to them quickly.
 A poor add-to-cart rate suggests there’s room for improvement regarding product navigation, search, and more.